Search Our Knowledgebase (Windows; U.S.)

 Individuals must have a filing requirement and file a valid federal income tax return to receive an ITIN, unless they meet an exception.

-- If you would like to read further information, here is a link to the IRS website: Small-Businesses-&-Self-Employed/Hiring-Employees
+- If you would like information on employee hiring, here is a link to the IRS website: Small-Businesses-&-Self-Employed/Hiring-Employees

-- For additional information on ITINs and W-2s, please view page 14 of this IRS publication: 2018 General Instructions for Forms W-2 and W-3
+- For the W-2 instructions on SSN/ITIN reporting, please view page 14 of the IRS publication: General Instructions for Forms W-2 and W-3